hikmet-demir/hikmet-demir.github.io/_pages/about.md

 </ul>
 </p>
 <p>
 Data Scientist at <a href="orientis.ai" target="_blank">Orientis.ai</a>.
-I will be joining Facebook Dublin in 2020 August as a Solution Engineer.
+I will be joining Facebook Dublin in 2020 August as a Solution Engineer...
 </p>

 </div>